tytydraco/yessleep/out/My_family_line_ends_when_someone_solves_the_Inheritance_Cube.md

 The oven was sweltering.
 My hands were dripping from sweat.
 I could barely twist the cube properly, and I kept having to restart because this fucking Swedish kid’s tutorial was going *way* too quickly.

 “Wal!
-Don’t forget there’s that trick to get the oven element to\*—\*”
+Don’t forget there’s that trick to get the oven element to—"

 “—Not now mom!
 I’m trying to solve uncle’s stupid fucking thing!
 Leave me alone!”